 I know what you might be thinking.
 “Why does an 8.1L only make 330 horsepower?”
-If this was a performance application that would be abysmal, however, this is a heavy duty application.
+That would be abysmal if this was a performance application; however, this is a heavy-duty application.
 It makes an impressive 450 lb-ft way down low in the RPM range.
-Other versions of the Vortec 8100 make as much as 550 horsepower and 690 lb-ft.
+Other versions of the 8.1 Vortec make as much as 550 horsepower and 690 lb-ft.

-The Vortec 8100 isn’t super impressive in stock trim, but it’s designed for heavy duty work.
-Like I said earlier, standard big block parts won’t fit on the Vortec 8100, so the performance parts available for it are close to none.
-However, this is one company who offers some very interesting Vortec 8100 parts.
+The 8.1 Vortec isn’t super impressive in stock trim, but it’s designed for heavy-duty work.
+Like I said earlier, standard big block parts won’t fit on the 8.1 Vortec, so the performance parts available for it are close to none.

 The manufacturers thoroughly test their engines for longevity and reliability.
-Once power is increased, long term reliability is decreased.
+If you increased power, you also decrease long-term reliability.
 Hence why the Vortec 8.1 can reliably achieve a much higher torque number than a 6.0 LS.

-So, the Vortec is an excellent heavy duty engine.
+So, the Vortec is an excellent heavy-duty engine.
 It nearly matches its diesel brother in torque and beats it in horsepower.
-But, due to its heavy weight, it is rarely swapped into hot rods.
+But, due to its heavyweight, enthusiasts rarely chose it as their ideal engine swap candidate.
 It is slowly becoming more popular thanks to companies like Raylar Engineering who can turn it into an absolute monster.
-Let me know what you think of the Vortec 8100 in the comments below!
+Let me know what you think of the 8.1 Vortec in the comments below!